 Diagnosis Of HIV In Babies

 Babies born to HIV-infected mothers always have a positive antibody test at birth because the HIV antibody passively transfers across the placenta.
-Virological testing is essential to confirm the diagnosis.
+Virological testingiXA screening test used to identify HIV infection in infants is essential to confirm the diagnosis.
 Viral testing for HIV is done in babies at the following ages.

 - 14 to 21 days